composewell/packcheck/README.md

 GHC_OPTIONS             : Specify GHC options to use SDIST_OPTIONS           : Argument to stack sdist (e.g. --pvp-bounds)
 TEST_INSTALL            : [y] DESTRUCTIVE!
-Install the package after building (force install with cabal) PATH                    : [path] Set PATH explicitly for predictable builds
+Install the package after building (force install with cabal) DISABLE_BENCH           : [y] Do not build benchmarks, default is to build but not run PATH                    : [path] Set PATH explicitly for predictable builds

 ------------------------------------------